Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

-There are a number of interesting observations to be made from the empirical estimates in Table \ref{tab:JointEstimation}.
-First, the volatility process is found to be highly persistent across all specifications, and the persistence is generally larger under risk-neutral measure than under the physical measure.
-This is consistent with the existing literature.
-Second, the equity premium parameter, $\lambda$, is estimated to be positive an is significant in all specification.
-Third, the variance risk ratio, $\eta_{t}$, is typically larger than one.
-It is constant in the HNG model, where it is estimated to be significantly larger than one in all specification.
-In the SHNG model the unconditional mean of $\eta_{t}$ is given by, $\zeta,$ which is also found to be significantly larger than one in all specification.
-The implication is that the risk neutral volatility, $h^{\ast}$, is (on average) larger than the physical volatility, $h$.
-Fourth, the parameter that define the leverage effects, $\gamma$, is also found to be significant across all specification.
+There are several interesting observations to be made from Table \ref{tab:JointEstimation}.
+First, the volatility process is found to be highly persistent across all specifications, and the persistence is larger under $\mathbb{Q}$ than under $\mathbb{P}$, which is consistent with the existing literature.
+Second, the estimate of the equity risk premium, $\lambda$, is positive and significant in all specification.
+Third, the VRR, $\eta$, is significantly larger than one in both CHNG specifications.
+Similarly, for the DHNG model the expected value of $\log\eta_{t}$, $\zeta$, is significantly positive in both DHNG specifications.
+Their corresponding expected $\eta_{t}$ (denoted $\mathbb{E}\eta$) inferred from the AR(1) model for $\log\eta_{t}$ are both notably larger than one.
+This implies that the risk-neutral volatility, $h^{\ast}$, is (on average) larger than the physical volatility, $h$.
+Fourth, the parameter that defines the leverage effects, $\gamma$, is also found to be significant across all specification.
+Fifth, for the DHNG specification we note that, $\eta_{t}$, is highly persistent, as $\varphi$ is estimated to be close to one.
+In fact, it is estimated to be more persistent than $h_{t}$ and $h_{t}^{\ast}$ across all DHNG specifications.
+Sixth, the coefficient, $\sigma$, which measures the impact of $s_{t-1}$ on $\eta_{t}$, is estimated to be positive and significant.\footnote{In principle, $\sigma$ could be negative, but $\operatorname{var}(\sigma s_{t})=\sigma^{2}$ is non-negative.} The implied unconditional variance for $\eta_{t}$ is similar for the two DHNG specifications, $\mathrm{var}(\eta_{t})=0.29$ when estimated with VIX and $\mathrm{var}(\eta_{t})=0.23$ when estimated with option prices.\footnote{The variance for $\eta_{t}$ is computed from AR(1) parameters for $\log\eta_{t}$ and the assumptions imply that the unconditional distribution for $\eta_{t}$ is log-normal.} Seventh, all specifications yield similar likelihood values for the returns.
+This is to be expected because they all rely on the same Heston-Nandi GARCH model for returns under physical measure.